liviur/LRGooglePlusClient/README.md

 			    return [[LRGooglePlusClient sharedInstance] application:application openURL:url sourceApplication:sourceApplication annotation:annotation];
 			}
         ```
-    - If you have more then one URL scheme handling component you can instead use the following snipet to ease integration:
+    - If you have more then one URL scheme handling component you can instead use the following snippet to ease integration:
     	```objective-c
             - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation
             {